typemeta/context/README.md

 #### `flatMap`

-The `flatMap` method creates a new extractor by chaining two extractors together, e.g.:
+The `flatMap` method creates a new extractor by chaining two extractors together:

 ```java
 // Build a simple properties map.